 JORS also publishes full-length research papers that cover different aspects of creating, maintaining and evaluating open source research software.
 The aim of the section is to promote the dissemination of best practice and experience related to the development and maintenance of reusable, sustainable research software.View Journal Submit an Article

-Open Health Data features peer-reviewed data papers describing health datasets with high reuse potential.
-We are working with a number of specialist and institutional data repositories to ensure that the associated data are professionally archived, preserved, and openly available.
-Equally importantly, the data and the papers are citable, and reuse will be tracked.View Journal Submit an Article
+Open Health Data features peer-reviewed data papers describing moderated or open access health datasets with high reuse potential.
+We are working with a number of specialist and institutional data repositories to ensure that the associated data are professionally archived, preserved, and available either through moderated or open access.
+Equally importantly, the data and the papers are citable, and reuse is tracked.View Journal Submit an Article

 The Open Journal of Bioresources (OJB) features peer-reviewed short papers helping researchers to locate and cite bioresources with high reuse potential.